Opportunities Grants

 Preferences and Considerations

-- Strong likelihood of yielding meaningful impact
+- High likelihood of yielding meaningful impact

 - Strategic partnerships